 Stage 2: Make the Computer Boot from SD Card

 - Restart PC and press the BIOS key during the booting process.
-You can search online to know the specific BIOS key of your PC model or the BIOS key will appear on the screen.
-But in most cases, the BIOS key is F2.
-You can try it.
+You can search online to know the specific BIOS key of your PC model.
+Sometmies, the BIOS key will appear on the screen.
+If you don't know the BIOS key, you can try F2.

 - When you enter Firmware, please disable UEFI boot mode.
 You should go to boot option, disable secure boot/UEFI and enable legacy support/BIOS.

 - Go to boot order to place the SD card at the first boot sequence.